 When opting for this subject you will start with units of work based around 'Applied Anatomy' and 'Physiology'.
-PowerPoint resources help students learn within the classroom environment, and our virtual PE learning platform-called 'The Everlearner' is available to support students beyond the classroom.
+PowerPoint resources help students learn within the classroom environment, and our virtual PE learning platform-called 'The PE Classroom' is available to support students beyond the classroom.
 This is designed to help supplement learning with independent learning opportunities, supporting with key knowledge acquisition, revision for tests and homework..

-It is important to note that a successful candidate for the PE course will already be a member of a club 'outside' of school, eg, Hockey team member, Netball team member, Horse riding school, Athletics squad member, Dance school attendee, Football team member.
-They will be a mini expert in one sport (students need 3 sports to be assessed for the practical element.) and this is seen as an important requirement.
+It is important to note that a successful candidate for the PE course will already be a member of a club 'outside' of school, eg, Hockey team member, Netball team member, Horse riding school, Athletics squad member, Dance school attendee, Football team member etc. They will be a mini expert in one sport (students need 3 sports to be assessed for the practical element.) and this is seen as an important requirement.
 Students also need to be aware that time needs to be spent on practical opportunities and clubs that are offered by the department in extra curricular clubs.
+There is an expectation that GCSE PE students attend extra curricular provision to develop their mastery of sports.

 Students will study a range of sports including football, hockey, netball, table tennis, trampolining, cricket, athletics, basketball, badminton and tennis.
-The definitive list of sports can be found within the subject specification, and you are welcome to discuss this with your teacher.
+The definitive list of sports can be found within the subject specification can be found on the PE subject school website page, and you are welcome to discuss this with your teacher.